aidanconnolly/ga-ds829-course-info/README.md

 1. Download and Install [Anaconda with Python 3.6](https://www.continuum.io/downloads).

 > Note: Anaconda provides support for two different versions of Python.
-We'll use Python 3.6 in this course.
+We'll primarily use Python 3.6 in this course.

 **PC only**
 - Install [Git Bash](https://git-for-windows.github.io/)

 #### Browser Check
 - Google Chome
-- Firefox (optional)

 #### Additional Items
-- Most students will wish to install a text editor; we recommend [Sublime](http://www.sublimetext.com) or [Atom](https://atom.io)
+- Text editor; we recommend [Atom](https://atom.io)
 ---

 <a id='slack'></a>